-Before I begin it all— I would like you to Know that researchers have explained to us how our hearts have close relationship with our brains.
-In other words, following your, it is not so different from following your brain.
+Before I begin it all— I would like you to know that researchers have explained to us how our hearts have a close relationship with our brains.
+In other words, following your heart is not so different from following your brain.

 Following Your Heart Can Destroy You